goalie-jay/cathode/README.md

 ### Prerequisites

-*   Basically just download and compile the runtime
+*   Basically just download and compile the runtime, or download a release

 ### Installing the Language Runtime